How To Overcome Self-Defeating Thoughts.

-Maybe it’s to learn a skill, get a degree, or start a business.
-Perhaps your dream is to write a book, start a family or lose weight.
+Maybe your dream is to learn a skill, get a degree, or start a business.
+Perhaps it is to write a book, start a family, or apply for that opportunity.

-But no sooner do you set out to achieve that brilliant dream, critical thoughts race into your mind:
+But as soon as you set out to achieve that brilliant dream, critical thoughts like these race into your mind:

 What makes you think you can do that?
 Really?
 Are you qualified?